Johannf78/AmpXModbus/memory-bank/techContext.md

 - Manual verification of all functionality needed

 ## Optimization Opportunities
-- Memory management (String usage, global variables)
+- Move credentials and API endpoints to persistent storage
-- Security enhancements (credential storage)
+- Optimize string handling and memory usage
-- Error handling improvements
+- Further modularize error handling and recovery
-- Code cleanup (commented sections, redundancy)
+- Code cleanup (remove commented sections, consolidate duplication)
-- Performance optimization for multi-meter support
+- Expand multi-meter support

-This document reflects the actual observed implementation based on code review and will be updated as optimizations are implemented.
+This document reflects the latest technical context and implementation details from the most recent code review.